MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/validate-qos.md

 ### QoS rule for SMB Direct

+SMB Direct bypasses the networking stack, instead using RDMA methods to transfer data.
 If some or all nodes have QOS rules defined but do not have a QOS Rule for SMB Direct, this may cause connectivity and performance problems for SMB Direct.

 ## Next steps